-No books get more regular, long-term use than Bibles, and we rebind Bibles of all shapes, sizes and centuries.
-Large family Bibles from the mid 1800’s to the early 1900’s often cross our bench, and we repair and rebind common personal-sized Bibles too.
+No books get more regular, long-term use than Bibles, and we both restore and rebind Bibles of all shapes, sizes and centuries.
+In addition to the earliest printed editions, large family Bibles from the 1700’s to the early 1900’s often cross our bench, and we repair and rebind common personal-sized Bibles too.

 Costs for ordinary Bibles: Because every project is different, we offer no set pricing for Bible rebinding.
 Ordinarily, though, a new leather cover and minor internal repairs will cost more than buying a new Bible.
 If the insides are in decent shape, expect $120 to $250 depending on choice of leathers.
 We use a variety of skins: from sturdy but inexpensive “fully finished” hides to beautiful morocco, and will do our best to match the binding to your budget.

 19th Century Box Edge Bible: Combining the protection of the “Full Circuit” or “Yapp Edge” with a much trimmer, less bulky appearance, this style appeared in the late 1800’s.
 Your Bible bound in this style for $300.
 Pictures here:

 19th Century Tongue and Strap Bible: A much less common style from the early to mid 1800’s.
 Your Bible bound in this style for $300.
 Pictures here: